proteusx/Palamedes/README.md

 This will build the executable `palamedes.exe`, its hooking library `hooker.dll`, and the documentation.

-With some modifications to the source files Palamedes can also be built with Microsoft Visual Studio.
-The required changes are shown in the  comments within the source files.
+Palamedes can also be built with Microsoft Visual Studio albeit with some modifications to the source files.
+These modifications are found commented out in the source files.

 ## Running Palamedes